Thacholi Ambu: Production

 Thacholi Ambu is the first Malayalam film in CinemaScope.
 Sivaji Ganesan ventured to enact the film's action scenes without the use of a stunt double.
 During the filming of one such scene, he fell from a height of six feet.
 A shield fell on his hand and injured him severely, resulting in him being hospitalised for many days.

 Soundtrack

 The music was composed by K. Raghavan and the lyrics were written by Yusufali Kechery.

-Box office
+Reception

+Kousigan of Kalki wrote Kerala civilisation, tradition, hairstyling, costumes, palace, choreography, mode of war have been depicted realistically.
+Despite appearing only for few scenes, Sivaji Ganesan delivered a memorable performance.
 The film performed well at the box office.
-Made on a cost of ₹30 lakh (₹3 million), the film grossed more than ₹1 crore (₹10 million) at the box office.
+Made on a cost of ₹30 lakh (₹3 million), the film grossed more than ₹1 crore (₹10 million).